Latent-Arcana/project-dungeon/README.md

 _You are a cartographer.
 Many have come before you.
 Many shall come after.
 Your number has been called.
 Step forward into the Looking Glass, and prepare yourself._

 _You must map out your crossing.
 Fail, and you shall be added to the Velvet Record, to be forgotten in a sea of remembrance, doomed to travel within the Coil forever.
-But, should you succeed, you just might ensure the safety of the next travelers who find their way in._
+But, should you succeed, you may ensure the safety of the next travelers who find their way in._

 ![image](https://github.com/user-attachments/assets/eb562adf-e89d-428a-8a2e-50aab823471e)